hundredrabbits/thebook/north_pacific_logbook.md

 We saw the Kurofune, a replica of Commodore Perry's black ship, taking tourists around the harbor.
 It was the first time we'd seen it on the water, as there weren't many tourists before due to concerns with the coronavirus.
 Now that the state of emergency's been lifted, people started traveling around the country again.

 ##### 1200
 The current is pushing us along, fast.
-We passed Oshima island at a ridiculous speed of 9.5 knots!
+We passed Oshima island at a ridiculous speed of 17 km/h (9.5 kn)!
 The kuroshio, or black current, is very strong in this area, and even stronger between the islands as the water is forced through a narrow opening.
 We had no problem with ships, even with many moving toward Tokyo.
 Our speed made it easy to work our way out of the main shipping channel.

 We are flying!
 Pino is happy to be moving again, and as are we.

 ##### 1430
 We saw porpoises in the water!
 It's been too long!
 They came for a bow-riding session.
 We missed them.
-Winds are coming out of the southwest, at a good strength of 12-15 knots, with Pino doing 8 knots.
+Winds are coming out of the southwest, at a good strength of 22-28 km/h (12-15 kn), with Pino doing 15 km/h (8 kn).
 For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased at MaxValue the night before.
 Not cooking on the first day is nice, neither of us are sea sick, but going below is still difficult and can easily trigger it.
 We stay outside instead, enjoying the good wind, weather and sun.

 Devine is reading "The mushrooom at the end of the world", while I steer us east.
 We tried hailing Robusta on the VHF, but got no answer, either they're too far or their radio isn't on.

 ##### 1700
-The wind rises to 20 knots, we put on our foul weather gear as we don't want to wet our clothes.
+The wind rises to 37 km/h (20 kn), we put on our foul weather gear as we don't want to wet our clothes.
 We won't be doing laundry in this trip, so keeping clothes dry is crucial.

 \newpage